 Meanwhile, work is progressing on the Live!
 Casino & Hotel Philadelphia project, according to the spokesperson.
 PlayPA recently got a good look at the progress made.

 The projected opening was just before the end of the year.
+According to the spokesperson,

-“Together, the two projects represent a nearly $1 billion commitment to the Commonwealth and to bringing a new standard for casinos across the region.
-We are also excited for the opportunity to bid on the license that will be available in September, and the potential to invest further and create more jobs in the Commonwealth.”
+“Together, the two projects represent a nearly $1 billion commitment to the commonwealth and to bringing a new standard for casinos across the region.
+We are also excited for the opportunity to bid on the license that will be available in September, and the potential to invest further and create more jobs in the commonwealth.”